JPeterMugaas/dext/Docs/Releases/v1-beta-roadmap.md

 ## 🔮 6.
 Future Roadmap (Post-V1)

 Features moved to v1.1 or v2.0:
+- **MediatR Pattern**: Implementation of the Mediator pattern for CQRS (Command/Query Responsibility Segregation), facilitating separation of business logic and handlers.
+Support for `IRequest<TResponse>`, `IRequestHandler<TRequest, TResponse>`, and pipeline behaviors for validation, logging, and transactions.
 - **WebSockets**: Native support for bidirectional real-time communication (needed for Dext Forum).
 - **Server-Sent Events (SSE)**: Lightweight alternative to WebSockets for unidirectional pushes.
 - **Background Jobs/Queues**: Robust queue system for asynchronous processing (Redis/RabbitMQ integration).